When it comes to MMS (Multimedia Messaging Services) there are a few important things to keep in mind.

 Landscape - 16:9 ratio - 1280x720px

-Tip: As a general rule of thumb, carriers impose a 1mb limit to file sizes
+Tip: As a general rule of thumb, carriers impose a 1MB limit on file sizes